Lessons to Be Learned

-Lessons to Be Learned is the debut album by Australian singer-songwriter Gabriella Cilmi.
+Lessons to Be Learned is the debut studio album by Australian singer-songwriter Gabriella Cilmi.
 It was released in the United Kingdom on 31 March 2008 by Island Records and in Australia on 10 May 2008 by Mushroom Records.
 Co-written and produced by the team Xenomania, the album takes its title from a line in the song "Sweet About Me", which became a worldwide hit.

 Background

 Speaking in July 2008 to Pete Lewis of the magazine Blues & Soul, Cilmi explained the meaning behind the album title:

 Several different versions of the album have been released with varying track lists, without there being one edition including all released tracks.
 On some early printings, "Messy" was not included.
 Tracks such as "Round and Round", "Sorry" and "Warm This Winter" were included as bonus tracks on only some editions of the album.
 A track titled "Sad Sad World" appeared only on a promotional UK version of the album.